 Re: The Gutter Gals & Co. --Innuendo thread for the "older" fan

-Ok, I am rolling with laughter here... albeit evil laught, but laughter just the same I logged on tonight, and meant to click "my posts" or something at the top, and instead got "hot posts" or something of the like, and stumbled upon this.
+Ok, I am rolling with laughter here... albeit evil laught, but laughter just the same ;) I logged on tonight, and meant to click "my posts" or something at the top, and instead got "hot posts" or something of the like, and stumbled upon this.
 And my oh my... it is getting a bit hot in here...
-I will have to stop back by later, when I can focus my senses beyond feather, white draped beds, and ocean waters.... *sigh*Adam wrote:now has vampire super whipped cream.
-Just a theory.
+I will have to stop back by later, when I can focus my senses beyond feather, white draped beds, and ocean waters.... *sigh*

 "For love is the heart's immortal thirst, to be completely known and all forgiven. ~ H. VanDyke "